 What are the 4,000+ doctors using Oxyhealth chambers for in their clinics?
 Oxygen helps optimize repair, and again, even professional athletes getting plenty of oxygenating exercise have found that the oxygen under pressure is able to support tissue repair more effectively greatly enhancing their game....what about yours?

 Is mHBOT right for me?

-While many experience benefits, it is not for everyone.
-Dr. Tack invites you to join her for a free 15 minute consultation to answer questions, access for any contraindications, and discuss your goals for mHBOT.
-Participation in our Hyperbaric Oxygen Therapy Program begins with a thorough evaluation of your health before Dr. Tack prescribes mHBOT.
+Hyperbaric therapy is a prescription item and while many experience benefits it is not for everyone.
+Dr. Tack invites you to join her for a complimentary 15 minute consultation to answer questions, access for contraindications, and discuss your goals with mHBOT.
+Participation in our Hyperbaric Oxygen Therapy Program begins with an evaluation of your health to determine if Dr. Tack finds you a good candidate and can move forward with prescribing the mHBOT.
 If your sessions are prescribed by another doctor this can be minimized Her goal with your hyperbaric experience is the same as the one she has held for over three decades in her medical practice: individualized care with the intention of resolving underlying issues as much as possible and optimizing quality of life.

 Are there any side affects?

 YES!
 It is common to experience an increase in energy, endurance, well being, muscle health and vitality, and some experience a more youthful look.